AirshipCMS/Docs/02-Quickstart-Guide.md

 If you go to the [pencil] Content Editing section for the _root_ page of your site, you will see all the dynamic content for the site:
 ![page-edit](https://user-images.githubusercontent.com/1865400/28547379-4a21a35a-706a-11e7-875b-1b317bdf5185.png)

 Edit some content, and save the page.
-Wait a few seconds, then refresh both your live site url `(https://subdomain.airshipcms.io)` and local site url `(http://localhost:9001)` and you will see the content update on both after a few seconds.
+Wait a few seconds, then refresh both your live site url in one tab `(https://subdomain.airshipcms.io)` and local site url in another tab `(http://localhost:9001)` and you will see the content update on both after a few seconds.

 (_replace "subdomain" with your actual subdomain_)